 But the benefits don’t stop there.
 Strength training has been shown to reduce the risk of heart disease, diabetes, and certain types of cancer.
 It increases bone density, resulting in stronger bones and a lower risk of fractures.
 It improves balance and coordination, reducing your risk of falls.
 It also boosts your metabolism, helping you burn more calories even when you’re not exercising.

-The Complete 6-Week Push/Pull Program: Your Blueprint for Results
+The Complete 6-Week Push/Pull Program

 Now we get to the exciting part, the actual program that will transform your body over the next six weeks.
 This isn’t just any random collection of exercises.
 This is a carefully designed, scientifically-backed progression that will take you from wherever you are now to a significantly stronger and more muscular version of yourself.